rupeshmore/drishti/README.md

 ## How Drishti Works?

-drishti.js runs test against the drishtiSpec.
-The drishtiSpec should be located within visualSpec folder.
-Multiple drishtiSpec can be defined in different visualSpec file and can be loaded as required.
+drishti.js runs the test against the drishtiSpec defined in visualSpec folder.

+Multiple test specs can be defined in the different visualSpec file and can be loaded as defined in config.json.

 Directory structure:
 ```
 ├── js/